bmuschko/docker-for-jvm-projects/exercises/exercise-6/instructions.md

 ## Test setup

 1. Copy the Java file `DockerComposeIntegrationTest.java` from the `start` directory into the project under the directory `src/test/java/com/bmuschko/todo/webservice/repository`.
-The file contains comments, you'll fill in with actual code as part of this exercise.
+The file contains `TODO` comments, you'll fill in with actual code as part of this exercise.
 2. Execute the compilation goal/task for the test sources.
 For Maven the command is `./mvnw test-compile`, for Gradle the command is `./gradlew testClasses`.
 Try to identify the missing or incorrect if you are experiencing a compilation error.

 ## Implementing and executing the test